Paperpile/bugsnag-js/README.md

 - It contains prebuilt Electron binaries for Mac and Windows (created by [prebuild](https://github.com/prebuild/prebuild)).
 It uses [prebuild-install](https://github.com/prebuild/prebuild-install) so `electron-builder` can automatically pick up the prebuilt binaries.
 Thanks to that, we can build for both platforms from a Mac.
 - It serializes our custom errors, when sending them from the renderer process through IPC.
 That way we can log more info, such as `error.cause`.
+- It has a script to build tarballs for each subpackage we need.

 ## Quick start
+> ⚠️ To make fixes, new binaries or tgz files, always work on the `desktop` branch.
+The main branch should be kept in sync with upstream.

 - To start the project, follow the [Development quick start](#development-quick-start).
-> Warning: `PLAYWRIGHT_SKIP_BROWSER_DOWNLOAD=1 npm install` might be needed on Mac to prevent errors from Playwright.
+> ℹ️ `PLAYWRIGHT_SKIP_BROWSER_DOWNLOAD=1 npm install` might be needed on Mac to prevent errors from Playwright.
 - To add a package, use npm workspaces, e.g add `nan` to two sub-packages:
 ```
 npm install nan -w @bugsnag/plugin-electron-app -w @bugsnag/plugin-electron-client-state-persistence